devopshobbies/terraform-associate-exam-tips/part05-terraform-import /README.md

 This command locates the AWS instance with ID i-c4gd1563l.
 Then it attaches the existing settings of the instance, as described by the EC2 API, to the name aws_instance.quiz_experts_vm of a module.
 In this example, the module path implies that the root module is used.
 Finally, the mapping is saved in the Terraform state.

 ` The import command can import resources into modules as well as directly into the root of your state.`

+🌟🌟🌟 <h1 style='color:yellowgreen'>where should you store the credentials rather than storing them in plaintext </h1>

+- environment variables
+- credentials file

+Explanation
+Some backends allow providing access credentials directly as part of the configuration for use in unusual situations, for pragmatic reasons.
+However, in normal use, HashiCorp does not recommend including access credentials as part of the backend configuration.
+Instead, leave those arguments completely unset and provide credentials via the credentials files or environment variables that are conventional for the target system, as described in the documentation for each backend.